Tapas Madrid – Gourmet Madrid: Tapas and Wine Tour

 Enough background, let's get to the food!

 Each place has its own personality and own style of how they serve their food.
-First stop was part of a cheese shop called Casa Gonzalez.
+The first stop was part of a cheese shop called Casa Gonzalez.

 Here they had Iberian ham (Jamón ibérico) and a Basque sheep milk cheese called Idiazabal.